The Office of Lilly Projects at Lexington Theological Seminary

 Lexington Theological Seminary lives out this belief through its strategic imperative to sustain pastors in ministry.
 We understand that preparation for pastoral ministry entails rigorous education, caring mentors, substantive peer relations, and a deep understanding of congregational life.
 We also understand that skills, habits, and practices that sustain pastors in congregational ministry develop over a lifetime of ministry in collaboration with communities of faith.

-Through the generosity of Lilly Endowment Inc. and their grant funded initiatives, Conversations on Stewardship & Finances, Thriving in Ministry, and Thriving Congregations, LTS has been able to implement significant programs that will impact the church for years to come.
+Through the generosity of Lilly Endowment Inc. and their grant funded initiatives, Conversations on Stewardship & Finances, Thriving in Ministry, Thriving Congregations, and Pathways for Tomorrow, LTS has been able to implement significant programs that will impact the church for years to come.
 Participation in these initiatives since 2014 has allowed LTS to support student financial well-being, expand the understanding of structural economic challenges faced by clergy and congregations, conduct research related to bi-vocational ministry, and help clergy and congregations delve more deeply into ways they thrive in their respective calls to serve God’s people.

 The Office of Lilly Projects at Lexington Theological Seminary seeks to provide a set of overarching programs and services that embraces students, journeys with them as new pastors, and supports well-being in ministry to strengthen clergy, congregations, and communities.